chrismhodgson/nextjs-pfrac/data/_articles/2022-07-10-development-requests.md

 Add favicon for site, same as results pages.

-Race pages are still showing "Registration" "Results" sections at bottom, even though they have been deleted from the CMS.  see bottom of Amble's Revenge page, just above "Strava Map"
+Race pages are still showing "Registration" and/or "Results" headings at bottom (just above "Strava Map", even though they have been deleted from the CMS.

 Rename "Strava Map" "Strava Segment"